VladChyzhov/resume-agent-streamlit/README.md

 ## Multi-page layout

-The interface is organised as a series of numbered pages:
+The interface is organised as a series of numbered pages.
+When the app first opens only the login/registration view is shown and the sidebar navigation is hidden until a user successfully signs in:

 1. **0_Auth** – login and registration.
 2. **1_Personal_Info** – collect name, email, phone and an optional photo.